dinoboards/V9958-Super/src/vdp/vdp_super_high_res.md

 ```
 00: DL -> Data loading (Memory controller is retFSeving request memory data)
 01: DR -> Data ready (vrm_32 has the data for latching)
-03: AL -> Address Load (update address for next read)
+02: AL -> Address Load (update address for next read)
-02: FS -> DRAM Refresh
+03: FS -> DRAM Refresh
 ```
-Not that the dot_state is not ordered from 0 to 3.
+Not that the DOTSTATE within the SSG is not ordered from 0 to 3.
 Step 3 happens on the clock proceeding step 2.
 After Step 2, it returns to step 00.
+But dot_state here is a normal order.

+TODO: perhaps look at revising DOTSTATE's order to be 0, 1, 2, 3

 ### Sequence of memory load and pixel rendering